 - to help Servier research the needs of its users and to market its products and services with a better understanding of individual needs and the needs of users generally;

-- to conduct Clinical Research in accordance with Clinical Research Guidelines and regulatory requirements and regulations;
+- to conduct clinical trials and research in accordance with clinical research guidelines, regulatory requirements and ethical principles;

-- to establish and run medical boards or to acquire general opinions on medical and/or patient related issues;
+- to establish and run medical boards or to acquire general opinions or publications on medical, scientific, clinical research and patient related issues;

 - manage, review and resolve any regulatory, government or other medical authority matters, notifications or requirements (including adverse event reporting);